ashotmsryan/libft42/README.md

     ft_lstadd_back - adds an element at the end of a list. ft_lstclear - deletes and free list.
-    ft_lstiter - applies a function to each element of a list. ft_lstmap - applies a function to each element of a list.
+    ft_lstiter - applies a function to each element of a list. ft_lstmap - applies a function to each element of a list.</pre>

 ...